camunda/camunda-docs/docs/components/best-practices/modeling/naming-bpmn-elements.md

 <div bpmn="naming-bpmn-elements-bpmn/gateway-inclusive-without-question.bpmn" />

-WARNING: *Avoid naming event based gateways*, but ensure you name their subsequent events.
+*Avoid naming event based gateways*, but ensure you name their subsequent events.
 Also, avoid naming *parallel gateways* and all forms of *joining gateways*.
 You don't need to specify anything about those gateways, as the flow semantics are always the same.

-### Name *Processes*
+### Naming Processes

 A *pool* should be given the same name as the process the pool contains, by using an object and a nominalized verb.
 Optionally add the organizational role which is responsible for the process shown in the pool as a whole.